 Conjunctivitis or pink eye is an inflammation of the membrane covering the white of the eyes and the underside of the eyelids.
 There are numerous causes of the condition which is relatively common although not usually serious.

-- It may irritate or feel like a burning pain in the eye.
+- Irritation or burning pain in the eyes

-- Your eye might feel as if you have grit in it.
+- Your eye feels as if you have grit in it

 Treatment of conjunctivitis

 The treatment given depends on the form of conjunctivitis:

 Your doctor treats bacterial infection with antibiotic drops.
 Also clean the eye regularly with cotton wool and soaked in cooled boiled water to remove any discharge.

 Allergic will require antihistamine drops.
 Identify the cause of the allergic reaction so you can reduce exposure and hopefully prevent contracting it.

 Viral conjunctivitis currently has no cure.
 However, eye drops or lubricants give some relief.
 Using a cold compress may help ease itching, irritation, and swelling.
 Your doctor may prescribe Paracetamol or ibuprofen medication to help ease discomfort and swelling.

 Reactive Conjunctivitis requires identifying and avoiding the trigger.
 In the meantime, eye drops and cold compresses ease discomfort.

 There are a few simple rules which can help you to avoid contracting conjunctivitis.
 Viral and bacterial forms are contagious therefore if you are infected, be careful not to pass it on to anyone else.